williamshen-nz/M2T2/README.md

 curl -fsSL https://pixi.sh/install.sh | sh
 ```

+Then restart or source your shell.

-Then, follow the instructions below to set up M2T2:
+Once you have pixi installed, follow the instructions below to set up M2T2:

 ```bash
 # Clone the repository